Monique Hurteau is a creative explorer whose practice spans a variety of industries + mediums.

 She is an executive producer, producer, director, content-creator and lapsed stand-up comedian.
 She also holds an MBA Master’s in Business Administration with a specialization in Management Consulting and has experience across multiple industries including advising lawyers on deals ranging from $75M to $3B.

-Monique augments self-study with formal training, most recently with Honourary Drawing Master, Brian Smith AOCA.
+Monique’s artwork can be found in collections across Canada, the US + UK.
+She augments self-study with formal training, most recently with Honourary Drawing Master, Brian Smith AOCA.

 Currently, she lives in Squamish BC with her husband, a dog and two cats.

 This includes experimenting with not only processes but also the places I start from.
 Exploring dark recesses out to their edges and risking failure because that’s where the magic happens.
 Not by doing what I’ve always done and what makes me, and others, feel safe.
-Here, there be dragons.